 Welcome to Business and Human Rights Coopers!

-We are experts in business and human rights with a mission to facilitate business compliance with human rights.
-We conduct research, training and advocacy on human rights issues in business contexts.
-We specialise particularly in integrating human rights principles and practices into the core areas of business management and to resolve conflicting interests.
-These core areas are depicted pictorially below.
+We are experts in business and human rights with a mission to facilitate business compliance with human rights in Africa.
+We conduct research, training and advocacy on human rights issues in business contexts, specialising in integrating human rights principles and practices into the core areas of business management and to resolve conflicting interests.
+The core areas are depicted pictorially below.
 Because we understand what human rights law means to the specific functional areas of business management, we reach the core of business decision-making on human rights matters, are better prepared to decipher why businesses take specific decisions that impact on human rights and are better able to determine when and how to hold them accountable for human rights abuses.
 We are also better able to identify and resolve conflicting interests without undermining business development or respect for human rights.
 We train a broad spectrum of actors including state agencies, regulators, investors and NGOs to objectively assess business performances with respect to human rights and to determine when and how to hold them legally accountable for human rights abuses and to make regulatory intervention.

 Capital Attraction and Human Rights